-In 2024/25 we will: What does success look like?
-Hold elections for officers for 2024/25 at the first LPC meeting of the year with a nomination process electronically beforehand.
+In 2025/26 we will: What does success look like?
+Hold elections for officers for 2025/26 at the first LPC meeting of the year with a nomination process electronically beforehand.
 Re-appoint members responsible for finance, governance, and market entry at the first meeting of the year.
-Complete an annual governance audit in November 2024 for each LPC.
-Update all declarations of interest during first three months of new committees and then ongoing as required. appointed to chair, vice-chair and treasurer roles.
+Complete an annual governance audit in November 2025 for each LPC.
+Declarations of Interest reviewed and updated where required, at a minimum at the start of each new committee.
+New LPC members completed within the first month of appointment.
+LPC process completed as per constitution and committee members appointed to chair, vice-chair and treasurer roles.
 Sub-committee membership in place and reviewed when vacancies arise.
 Annual governance audit for each LPC and any actions completed by end of Q4.
 CPSS website up to date for LPC member declarations including for new members.
-Review and plan implementation following any recommendations by • Evidence of CPE recommendations implemented in a timely manner.

-CPE and agreed by the LPC committees.
+New members induction meeting and information pack provided.
+Review and plan implementation following any recommendations by CPE and agreed by the LPC committees.
 Complete the CPE financial checklist and implement action plan with timelines.
 Tracker kept for review of expiry dates of all policies and relevant documentation.
+All new members receive an induction meeting and information pack within 3 months of them starting or prior to their first LPC meeting.
+Evidence of CPE recommendations implemented in a timely manner.
 Financial procedures up to date as per CPE financial checklist.
-All policies and relevant documentation up to date and reviewed by relevant timescales according to the action tracker.
+All policies and relevant documentation up to date and reviewed by set timescales according to the action tracker.
 Who is Responsible: Key links, assumptions, and risks: Chief Executive - Julia Powell Supported by Business Administrator - Michaela Cassar, Deputy Chief Officer - Marie Hockley, Service Development and Support Lead - Simran Johal